Hogwarts, 12 Months Later

 Damnit, she told herself, Damnit, Nell.
 That was costly.

 “But, the spell would not have hit.
 The most important lesson of Battle Magic is not to simply indiscriminately cast Avada Kedavra.
 Avada Kedavra is slow.
 Avada Kedavra is obvious.
 Avada Kedavra takes entire moments to cast.
 Everyone knows Avada Kedavra and its distinctive incantation and green light.
-Every knows to dodge, and only the slow, the infirm, or the stupid are unable to dodge.
+Everyone knows to dodge, and only the slow, the infirm, or the stupid are unable to dodge.
 Off the top of my head, I can think of at least half a dozen curses that would easily cause instantaneous death, all of which could be cast in half the time, with half the wand motion, and move at twice the speed.
 So now, we shall have a brief side lesson.
 What then, is the purpose of Avada Kedavra?”

 A random Gryffindor chimed in, “Because it can’t be blocked?”